postgres/pgweb/docs/frontend.rst

 "Cache-control: s-maxage=xxx" http header on the response.
 This is done by using the @cache() decorator on the view method.
-Caching should be kept lower for pages that have frequently updating data, such as the front page or the result of surveys page.
+Caching should be kept lower for pages that have frequently updating data, such as the front page or the survey results page.

 Finally, there is a form on the admin web interface that lets the administrator manually expire specific pages using a varnish process